-We have applied to have our units listed on the Nasdaq under the symbol "PFDRU."
+We intend to apply to have our units listed on the Nasdaq under the symbol "PFDRU."
 Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on the Nasdaq under the symbols "PFDR" and "PFDRW," respectively.